-- Our area is rich in history and natural wonders as the gateway to: White Sands National Monument, New Mexico Museum of Space History, New Horizons Dome Theater and Planetarium, Lincoln National Forest, Oliver Lee State Park, Alameda Park Zoo, and the Toy Train Depot.
+- Our area is rich in history and natural wonders as the gateway to White Sands National Park, New Mexico Museum of Space History, New Horizons Dome Theater, and Planetarium, Lincoln National Forest, Oliver Lee State Park, Alameda Park Zoo, and the Toy Train Depot.

-- Visit White Sands National Monument, 20 minutes West of Alamogordo.
+- Visit White Sands National Park, 20 minutes West of Alamogordo.
 The vast field of brilliant white sand dunes encompasses 275 square miles of desert and is the world's largest gypsum dune field.
-Sledding, playing, picnicking, walking, biking, and relaxing at the dunes holds fascination for everyone.
-The Monument hosts many evening programs.
+Sledding, playing, picnicking, walking, biking, and relaxing at the dunes hold a fascination for everyone.
+The Park hosts many evening programs.

 - We're neighbors with the oldest Tularosa Basin town - La Luz; founded in 1705, La Luz is a quiet village plaza surrounded by adobe homes and studios.